lxcdabest/colorpicker.py/README.md

 # colorpicker.py
-a simple color picker made with python
+a simple color picker made with python for windows

+linux coming soon :)